camerondurham/camerondurham/README.md

 ### Hi there ✌

 - 🔭 I’m currently working on a little Docker environment manager in Golang
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently trying to learn Rust
-- 😄 Pronouns: any!
+- 😄 Pronouns: he/they

 <a href="https://github.com/anuraghazra/github-readme-stats">